EoghanL/scraping-intro/README.md

 This is by no means a comprehensive list on scraping but hopefully it is a sufficient introduction to make your first foray into this wonderful world a little less fraught with peril.
 Feel free to Slack me with any questions, corrections, concerns, or just suggestions for improvement.

+## Honorable Mentions

+**BeautifulSoup**

+#####ast.literal_eval

+There will be times when the API will serve up the data you need but the format is not parsable through any the above methods.
+One such example can be found in the `meijer_scraper` where the response contained a script with all of the information we needed contained in a script tag.
+The issue is that although the information seemed to be in JSON format it was actually a very long string.
+You can see this string by uncommenting the `ipdb` on line 27 of the file.
+Then run `python project/manage.py run_scraper Meijer` in the terminal.
+Once the `ipdb` is hit you can check the value of the `stores_list` variable.

+Neither BeautifulSoup nor the `response.json()` method and `json.loads(response)` methods were able to parse out the information in a useful format.
+This can be solved by using the `ast.literal_eval` method which can process trees of Python syntax.
+This is useful because the JSON format is the same as Python dictionary.
+Once the method has finished processing the string we can then access the data we need to construct a proper database record.

+This scraper is a good example of the fact that the methods of scraping mentioned here will not get the needed result in every situation.
+In most cases though they will enable the retrieval of information that can then be manipulated, parsed, or processed intro a workable format.